 An Esteemed Position in Oklahoma Education

 Rogers State University holds a historic position in the annals of Oklahoma higher education.
 Since RSU was accredited as a four-year university in 2000, enrollment (full-time equivalency) has increased by more than 70 percent, earning RSU the title of Oklahoma’s fastest-growing university.

 The university serves the northeast quadrant of Oklahoma and enjoys status as the only public four-year, residential university in the Tulsa metropolitan area.
-RSU offers a Master of Business Administration as well as both bachelor’s degrees and associate degrees (and is one of only two universities in Oklahoma with the dual mission of offering both four and two-year degrees.)
+RSU offers master’s, bachelor’s, and associate degrees and is one of only two universities in Oklahoma with the dual mission of offering both four and two-year degrees.

 In 2005, RSU was the only regional university in Oklahoma to be granted continued accreditation from the Higher Learning Commission of the North Central Association of Colleges and Schools without further required evaluation for 10 years – a rarity in higher education in Oklahoma and a major accomplishment achieved by few universities.
 This truly is a testament to the high academic quality that exists at RSU.

 RSU participates in The Washington Center Internship Program, a nationally recognized program placing students with private, public and non-profit organizations in Washington, D.C.
 Students participating in the semester-long internship earn college credit while they gain real-world experience within their field of interest and interact with influential leaders and policymakers.
 RSU is one of only three universities in Oklahoma to participate in this prestigious program.

 Since RSU became a four-year university in 2000, the institution has increased the number of full-time faculty members by more than 50 percent.
 Most RSU faculty members hold doctoral degrees or the highest degrees available in their fields from esteemed institutions across the nation, including Princeton University, Duke University and the University of Oklahoma.